 - Ensure you have an emergency fund set aside; it’s generally recommended you leave yourself enough cushion to cover 3-6 months of expenses.

 The CFPB also adds, “Generally, the larger the down payment you are able to make, the lower the interest rate you will receive and the more likely you are to be approved.
 If you cannot make a down payment of 20%, lenders usually will require you to purchase private mortgage insurance (PMI) or obtain an FHA, VA, or USDA loan.”
 Keep in mind, while the advent of PMI can help you get into a home quicker, it also costs you additional interest over time.
-If you can’t put down 20% of the home you’re interested in, you may want to look elsewhere unless it checks a lot of boxes for you and your family.
+If you can’t put down 20% of the home you’re interested in, you may want to look elsewhere unless it checks a lot of boxes.

 With any purchase of a home, there are common fees you’ll need to account for: the down payment, the inspection fee, appraisal fee, and closing costs; the market your future home is located will influence how these fees break down.
 Assuming you’re buying directly from Offerpad (great choice, by the way), we can help answer any questions you have about the process — we’re experts.